ToddClapham/noughts-and-crosses-react/readme.md

 # React Noughts and Crosses

-This is a simple Noughts and Crosses game built with React.
+This is the game Noughts and Crosses built with React.
 Players can enter their names and then play the game.
 The game keeps track of turns, determines the winner, and handles draw situations.

 ## Features